nominal-io/nominal-streaming/README.md

 ## Conceptual overview

 Data points will be sent to a Consumer.
-The Consumer is responsible for, e.g., sending the data to Nominal Core, or for saving it to disk.
+The Consumer is responsible for, e.g., sending the data to a dataset in Nominal Core, or for saving it to disk.
-A [`NominalDatasourceStream`](https://docs.rs/nominal-streaming/latest/nominal_streaming/stream/struct.NominalDatasourceStream.html) is the mechanism by which data points are fed to the consumer.
+A [`NominalDatasetStream`](https://docs.rs/nominal-streaming/latest/nominal_streaming/stream/struct.NominalDatasetStream.html) is the mechanism by which data points are fed to the consumer.

 We construct a stream from a consumer as follows: